-Since Ernest Hemingway got his break when the enlightened owner of a small book shop published his first work, the concept of independent writing as opposed to the preferred method of the large publishing houses the (contract or book deal) has always been with us, as has self-publishing which has been around forever.
+Since Ernest Hemingway got his break when the enlightened owner of a small book shop published his first work, the concept of independent writing, as opposed to the preferred method of the large publishing houses (contract or book deal), has always been with us, as has self-publishing which has been around forever.

 Don’t for one minute confuse self-publishing with a vanity press.
 The two are complete opposites.
 Self-publishing literally means what it implies.
 You publish your book using one of the many platforms currently available like Amazon’s Kindle Direct Publishing or Smashwords, to name just two of the many currently available.

 The term Indie, used when talking about self-publishing, is only its latest identity in the twenty-first century.
 There is absolutely no doubt that Amazon and Smashwords freed up what had previously been the jealously guarded exclusive territory of the major publishing houses, their gate-keepers, editors, and literary agents.

 And guess what, they hate the fact that novels they would not have even considered are now out there in the various eBook forms and paperback thanks to Amazon’s KDP and Createspace, Smashwords, and many others.

 Over the many decades since Hemingway began, how many worthwhile novels hadn’t been published simply because an editor didn’t like it?

 I suspect that the figure runs into the thousands.
 He or she is only one man or woman with one opinion after all.
 The time is long past when your manuscript, the product of all those hundreds, possibly thousands of hours you spent writing and agonising over it was simply dismissed at the first hurdle – the literary agent.